 There are many ways to enhance your empathy skills.

-Listening — many people don’t REALLY listen when you talk to them.
+Listening — many people don’t listen when you talk to them.
 Right?
 They’re half present, half not.
 They’re off in their own world, thinking about other things.

 The more you do this, the better the connection you’ll have with the people around you.